1. basic issues

 E. additional points

-E.4 right for final decision ("Letztentscheidungsrecht"): The "right for final decision" of the general meeting (shareholders' meeting) of a company, which exists according to § 111 IV AktG in Germany, is to be abolished.
+- Right for final decision ("Letztentscheidungsrecht"): The "right for final decision" of the general meeting (shareholders' meeting) of a company, which exists according to § 111 IV AktG in Germany, will be abolished.
 This law makes it possible for the BoM to submit certain decisions, if the SB does not agree, to the general meeting for a decision.